-Major global equity indexes rose sharply in the second half of the fiscal year.
-US equity markets (as measured by the S&P 500 Index) ended the 12-months of FY2023 with a return of +19.6%.
-Within the U.S. stock market, small cap stocks (as measured by the Russell 2000 Index) underperformed large cap stocks, posting a one-year gain of +12.3%.
-Developed international equity markets (as measured by the MSCI EAFE Index) ended FY2023 with a 12-month return of +18.8%.
-Emerging markets stocks (as measured by the MSCI Emerging Markets Index) lagged developed equity markets but ended the fiscal year with a positive one-year return of +1.7%.
+US equity markets (as measured by the S&P 500 Index) ended the 12-months of FY2024 with a return of +24.6%.
+Within the U.S. stock market, small cap stocks (as measured by the Russell 2000 Index) underperformed large cap stocks, posting a one-year gain of +10.1%.
+Developed international equity markets (as measured by the MSCI EAFE Index) ended FY2024 with a 12-month return of +11.5%.
+Emerging markets stocks (as measured by the MSCI Emerging Markets Index) outperformed developed non-U.S. equity markets and ended the fiscal year with a positive one-year return of +12.5%.

-Headline inflation declined from its 40-year high of 9.1% in June 2022 to 3.0% in June 2023, but remained above the U.S. Federal Reserve's target 2.0%.
-During FY2023, the U.S. Federal Reserve raised its benchmark interest rate from a range of 1.50% - 1.75% at the end of FY2022 to a range of 5.0% - 5.25% by the end of FY2023, with an additional 0.25% rate hike in July 2023.
-The sharp increase in interest rates was a headwind for the U.S. investment grade bond market.
-The Bloomberg U.S. Aggregate Index ended the fiscal year down -0.9% for the trailing 12-month period ending June 30, 2023.
-The U.S. high yield bond market (as measured by the Bloomberg US High Yield Index) posted a positive return of +9.1% over the same period.
-In real assets, commodities declined, with the Bloomberg Commodities Index posting one-year loss of -9.6% and WTI crude oil prices falling -34.4% since June 30, 2022.
+The headline annual inflation rate continued to decline throughout the year but remained above the U.S. Federal Reserve's target 2.0%.
+In July 2023, the Federal Reserve raised its target benchmark interest rate to 5.5% and maintained that target rate throughout the remainder of FY2024.
+The Bloomberg U.S. Aggregate Index ended the fiscal year with a positive return of +2.6% for the trailing 12-month period ending June 30, 2024.
+The U.S. high yield bond market (as measured by the Bloomberg US High Yield Index) gained +10.4% over the same period.
+In real assets, commodities appreciated, with the Bloomberg Commodities Index posting one-year return of +5.0% and WTI crude oil prices rose 17.2% since June 30, 2023.